-The applicant shall file a written appeal on the forms provided by the Building Official and accompanied by a nonrefundable fee on or before Friday of each week, not later than 4:00pm.
-The appeal will be logged in by the Administrative Secretary.
+The applicant shall file a written appeal through Tucson Development Center Online.
+The application and supporting documentation shall be submitted on or before Friday of each week, not later than 4:00 p.m.
 The appeal will be heard by the Building Official within ten days.

 - The Building Official may use a hearing committee consisting of staff or other technical persons on a particular appeal.

 - The applicant shall provide adequate information to fully describe the conditions in question.
 The applicant may, but is not required to, personally meet with the Building Official.
 In order to assure proper use of the modification process, the applicant must:

 1. Be the architect or engineer of record unless the owner signs the application and the change does not involve a revision to the architect’s or engineer’s plans.

 2. Name the Planning & Development Services employee with whom the need for a modification was originally discussed.
 The Director’s Secretary will use this information to send a copy of the appeal to that person’s supervisor.